mrkhachaturov/cozystack/README.md

 You can use Cozystack to build your own cloud or to provide a cost-effective development environments.

+Cozystack harnesses cutting-edge open-source technologies to redefine how you build and manage clouds.

 Enhance your Infrastructure with Cozystack!

 ## Use-Cases